mangrish/java-neo4j-ogm/README.md

 1. Fast class scanning on startup with Google Reflections.
 1. Efficient statement batching thanks to [Java Neo4J Client](https://github.com/inner-loop/java-neo4j-client) Connections.
 1. Simple mechanism to add database field conversion.
-1. Support for collection ordering via relationship properties.
+1. Support for collection ordering via relationship properties (Coming soon).

 ## Installation

+**Note hasn't been deployed to maven yet.
+Please build from source for now. **

 The OGM is written for and requires Java 8+ and Neo4J 2.2 Standalone Database.